Surveying, Grade Checking & Staking - Montrose

 Field Practice – Perform Leveling Associated with Drainage Systems

 The class is intended for town, village, county and city highway officials, street foremen, construction supervisors, and others.
 The training provides employees with the knowledge of how to bank a curve, crown a road, check a grade, take elevations on each end of a culvert, and how to determine pipe length.

 This course is an elective in the Roads Scholar I course track.

 The registration fee for this class is $50 per person for employees of government agencies and $75 per person for non-government agencies.
 Fee includes class handout and lunch.
 Invoices will be sent upon receipt of registration form.
 Invoices can be paid by cash, check, money order, or credit card.

 Please be considerate of those on the waiting list, cancel early if necessary.
 A full refund will be made if you cancel no later than 3 business days prior to the training day; otherwise, you will forfeit the registration fee.

-STUDENTS MUST BRING THEIR OWN LEVEL and ELEVATION ROD.
 In order to receive credit for this class, attendees must stay until the end when it is dismissed by the instructor and class certificates are awarded.

 Peter has 40 years of professional level experience in performing and managing a wide range of surveying and civil engineering projects.
 During his career he has also taught surveying and civil engineering courses, either full or part-time at several institutions, most recently at Clemson University.
 He provides specialized survey training including the use of levels, total stations and RTK-GPS equipment and the use of Carlson SurvCE field software for construction personnel of the SCDOT.
 Peter also provides construction surveying training to various county and municipal road and bridge departments.